Buckinghamshire 11 Plus

 Buckinghamshire 12+ and 13+ Tests Page 3

 Buckinghamshire (Bucks) is one of the last remaining Counties where education is fully selective.
 There are 13 grammar schools and 21 upper schools in the County.
 Admission into Year 7 at all schools is managed centrally by Buckinghamshire County Council (BCC).
-There is also a new Free School that is expected to open in Winslow in September 2013, the Sir Thomas Fremantle Secondary School, initially offering places to pupils in Years 7, 8 & 9.
-The school is expected to participate fully in the Bucks CC admission process after September 2013.
+There is also a Free School that opened in Winslow in September 2013, the Sir Thomas Fremantle Secondary School.
+The school’s admissions are also handled by BCC.

 Buckinghamshire operates an “opt out” system for the 11+, whereby children at Bucks state primary schools are automatically entered for the test unless their parents actively withdraw them from taking it.
-Children at private schools and those attending schools outside Buckinghamshire must actively apply to take the test.
+Children at private schools within the county and those attending schools outside Buckinghamshire must actively apply to take the test.

 Many private schools in the county and some large schools outside the county administer the Bucks 11 plus on behalf of Bucks CC.
 These are known as “Partner Schools”.
 The children receive the application form for the test and the CAF (school application form) via their school, the tests take place in the school and the results are provided via the school in exactly the same way as for children attending Bucks state schools.

-Approximately 30 percent of children qualify for a grammar school place each year, and around a further 5% are deemed qualified after a successful appeal against non-qualification.
+Approximately 30% of children qualify for a grammar school place each year, and around a further 5% are deemed qualified after a successful Review or Appeal against non-qualification.
 School places are allocated by distance from school gates with defined catchment areas that receive priority.

 To assess your chances of gaining a place at your preferred school you can view our summary of past Allocation Profiles (Distances).